 The Rosewood London Art Afternoon Tea is flawless: the setting is grandiose, the tea selection is excellent and the food is as gorgoeus as it is delicious.
 Whether you’re a foodie, an art enthusiast or simply wish to try one of London’s finest afternoon teas, you will leave the Mirror Room with a strong feeling of satisfaction.

-Priced at £50 per person, it’s also brilliant value for money with or without a glass Ruinart Champagne (£10-15 extra).
+Priced at £60 per person (2018 update), it’s also brilliant value for money with or without a glass Ruinart Champagne.
 It’s among London’s best afternoon teas in this segment, along with the Mandarin Oriental and the Dorchester.
 Once the tea selection has been revamped and if the improvements are significant enough, it will be worthy of a Golden Teapot!

 +: Beautiful hotel